OIDC Authentication

 Graylog Supported Identity Providers

-These providers have been tested successfully with Graylog; however, you are encouraged to explore authentication with any OIDC-compliant provider that best fits your needs and environment.
+These providers have been tested successfully for OIDC configuration with Graylog.
+However, you are encouraged to explore authentication with any OIDC-compliant provider that best fits your needs and environment.

 Authentication Credentials

 When creating or editing an authentication service, you are required to enter your authentication credentials on the Authentication Services page in the Graylog web interface.
 You must obtain these credentials from your identity provider.
-Navigation of each provider’s application is different, and you might need to consider certain specifications when configuring identity providers such as Google and Azure AD .
+Navigation of each provider’s application is different, so be sure to verify the documentation for your specific identity provider.

 Configure OIDC Authentication